Hamurana Springs Walk: Explore Scenic Trails and Crystal-Clear Waters

 • Respectful experience led by culturally knowledgeable guides

 Be sure to book your tour at least 48 hours in advance by contacting the reserve directly.
+Combine this with other Rotorua attractions for a fulfilling half-day adventure.

 Activities for All Ages